Lesson 1- Squash rules

 Correctly hitting the ball requires four crucial ingredients:

-• Wrist cocked - i.e racquet and forearm should form a 90 degree angle with wrist turned as far back as possible towards your body.
+1. Wrist cocked - The racquet and forearm should form a 90 degree angle with wrist turned as far back as possible towards your body.
 This puts your swing in the ready position to play powerful shots quickly.
 When you swing, you 'release' the wrist so that it ends up pointing away from your body in the follow through.

-• Racquet up - Keep the racquet up , above waist level to be ready to volley the ball on short notice.
+2. Racquet up at the T - Keep the racquet up when you are on the T. It should be above waist level.
+This will keep you ready to volley the ball on short notice.
+Also it lets you quickly bring the racquet behind your neck as you prepare for your shot while moving to the ball.
 To switch to backhand you only need to rotate your body and shoulders a little.
 With the racquet down, you waste time bringing it up when you are ready to volley and it is difficult to switch to backhand quickly.

-• Bend / lunge when stroking the ball.
-Never hit a ball standing fully erect, unless your opponent directly hits the ball back to you.
+4. Bend / lunge when stroking the ball - Never hit a ball standing fully straight up, unless your opponent directly hits the ball back to you.
 Always lunge into it so you can spring back to the T, and get low enough to lift the ball high on the front wall to get it deep in the back corners.
 Professional players often have their upper body parralel with the floor of the court, i.e they are completely bent over when hitting.
 You can generate more power and control like this compared to hitting the ball standing fully straight.
+Most important you can play any shot from this positiion, i.e drop, drive, lob or boast.
+This keeps your opponent guessing and on their toes.

 So keep these pointers in mind when practicing and playing games.
 Always compare your game to the professionals and ask yourself what is the difference.
 95% of the differences will be found by not following one of the above pointers.